TheRandomLabs/Scoop-Bucket/README.md

 * It should also be noted that LAME now comes packaged with Audacity and therefore no longer has to be installed separately.

+### google-spicetify

+* google-spicetify should be installed locally and not globally.
+* google-spicetify requires Spotify to be installed.
+`spotify-blockthespot` and `spotify-latest` are recommended.
+* Installing or updating google-spicetify automatically applies the spicetify configuration.

 ### Minecraft Launcher

 * The Minecraft launcher's version is defined as `nightly`.
 This means that